 The Texas College Savings Plan® ("Plan") is administered by the Texas Prepaid Higher Education Tuition Board ("Board").
-Orion Advisor Solutions, Inc. is the plan manager.
-The Plan and the Board do not provide legal, financial, or tax advice and participants in the Plan should consult a legal, financial, or tax advisor before investing.
-Fees and charges for the most recent quarter are available on our website at: www.texascollegesavings.com/expenses.
+Orion Advisor Solutions, Inc. ("Orion") is the manager of the Plan, which is distributed by Northern Lights Distributors, LLC and maintained by Ultimus Fund Solutions, LLC, neither of which are affiliated with Orion.
+The Plan and the Board do not provide legal, financial, or tax advisor before participating.

-Non-residents of Texas should consider whether their home state, or the beneficiary's home state, offers its residents any tax or other state benefits, such as financial aid, scholarship funds, and protection from creditors, that are only available for participants in that state's plan.
+Non-residents of Texas should consider whether their home state, or the beneficiary's home state, offers its residents any tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that are only available for participants in that state's plan.